Review

 [See Lost Women of Rabaul page 34.]

-Page 247 The one-week delay in
+Page 247 The one-week delay in notification

-Luzon all points to the lifeboats going only to the shore, and no-one being
+to the lifeboats going only to the shore, and no-one being picked up by a ship

-picked up by a ship within the week.
-Also, analysis of the movement of Japanese
+within the week.
+Also, analysis of the movement of Japanese warships at that

-warships at that time shows none in the area of the Montevideo Maru sinking.
+time shows none in the area of the Montevideo Maru sinking.

 Page 248,